-- 1.1 The Regulation of Investigatory Powers Act 2000 (RIPA) regulates the use of covert investigative techniques by public authorities.
-It provides for the application for and granting of authorisations for those techniques covered by the Act. - 1.2 Article 8 of the European Convention on Human Rights provides a right to private and family life.
+- 1.1 The Regulation of Investigatory Powers Act 2000 (hereafter referred to as 'the Act' or 'RIPA') regulates the use of covert investigative techniques by public authorities.
+It provides for the application for, and granting of, lawful authorisations for those surveillance techniques covered by the Act. - 1.2 The European Convention on Human Rights (ECHR) is enshrined in UK law through the Human Rights Act 1998.

+Article 8 of the ECHR provides a right to private and family life.
 This is not an absolute right; it may be infringed in certain circumstances.
 The RIPA is designed to provide a statutory regulatory framework, which will meet the requirements of the European Convention on Human Rights.